bojone/keras_adversarial_training/README.md

-# keras_adversarial_training
-adversarial training implement for NLP in keras
+# Adversarial Training for NLP in Keras